ParallelMaths/parallel/pages/7-02-the-melancoil.md

 These challenges are a random walk through the mysteries of mathematics.
 Be prepared to encounter all sorts of weird ideas, including some questions that have nothing to do with mathematics.

 * Tackle each Parallelogram in one go.
 Don’t get distracted.
-* When you finish, then remember to hit the SUBMIT button.
+* When you finish, remember to hit the SUBMIT button.
 *	Finish by midnight on Sunday if you’re taking part with your classmates.
 *	Finish by midnight on Saturday to earn a 25% reward bonus.